-Global movement to #BreakTheChains
+Global Movement to #BreakTheChains

-Shackling of women in the name of mental health
+Shackling of Women in the Name of Mental Health

-Von Kriti Sharma, Shantha Rau Barriga
+De Kriti Sharma, Shantha Rau Barriga

 "I've lived in chains for many years.
 It's very uncomfortable.
 I was shackled around the waist and ankle - my stomach used to hurt with the weight of the chain; it was so heavy.
 I used to cry." - Akeyo, a woman with a psychosocial disability chained in a faith healing institution, Kenya, February, 2020